GispoCoding/snowplow_fdw/README.md

 );
 ```

-Create a table for storing the unit information:
+Create a table for storing the unit information fetched from the Snowplow API:
 ```sql
 CREATE TABLE units(
     id integer,